Dental Implants – Edison, NJ

 A Long-Lasting Solution

 Teeth retained by dental implants also last longer than non-implant tooth replacement options.
 That is because the jawbone retains its natural shape, ensuring that the crown, bridge, or denture will fit properly and securely in the years to come.
-So, while dental implants may cost more upfront, you can end up saving more in the long run by avoiding costly replacements of a non-implant-retained option.

 High Success Rate